Ultraplot/ultraplot/docs/why.rst

   outside the *x* and *y* axis bounds `xlim` and `ylim` if they were explicitly fixed.
 This can be disabled by setting :rcraw:`cmap.inbounds` to ``False`` or by passing ``inbounds=False`` to :class:`~ultraplot.axes.PlotAxes` commands.
-* The `~ultraplot.colors.DiscreteNorm` normalizer is paired with most colormaps by default.
+* The :class:`~ultraplot.colors.DiscreteNorm` normalizer is paired with most colormaps by default.
 It can easily divide colormaps into distinct levels, similar to contour plots.
 This can be disabled by setting :rcraw:`cmap.discrete` to ``False`` or by passing ``discrete=False`` to :class:`~ultraplot.axes.PlotAxes` commands.
-* The `~ultraplot.colors.DivergingNorm` normalizer is perfect for data with a :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
+* The :class:`~ultraplot.colors.DivergingNorm` normalizer is perfect for data with a :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
-  The `~ultraplot.colors.SegmentedNorm` normalizer can generate uneven color gradations useful for :ref:`unusual data distributions <ug_norm>`.
+  The :class:`~ultraplot.colors.SegmentedNorm` normalizer can generate uneven color gradations useful for :ref:`unusual data distributions <ug_norm>`.
 * The :func:`~ultraplot.axes.PlotAxes.heatmap` command invokes
   :func:`~ultraplot.axes.PlotAxes.pcolormesh` then applies an `equal axes apect ratio